nuxeo/nuxeo-solr/architecture/README.md

 Everything Everyone` negative ACE is supported.
 Other than that only positive ACL are handled by the current model.
-If the support for stacked negative ACE is required it could be later implemented with a custom Solr QueryParser plugin that would derive from the org.apache.solr.search.JoinQParserPlugin further adding the negative filtering logic).
+If the support for stacked negative ACE is required it could be later implemented with a custom Solr QueryParser plugin that would derive from `org.apache.solr.search.JoinQParserPlugin` further adding the negative filtering logic).

 The other solr documents hold a `tree_id` (which is foreign reference to the